Center for Rare Diseases

-- Zu Bild 'Prof. Susann Schweiger heads the Center for Rare Diseases of the Nervous System at Mainz University Medical Center. (photo: Peter Pulkowski)'
+- Zu Bild 'Professor Susann Schweiger heads the Center for Rare Diseases of the Nervous System at the Mainz University Medical Center. (photo: Peter Pulkowski)'

-- Zu Bild 'Prof. Susann Schweiger is Director of the Institute of Human Genetics and Coordinator of the ZSEN.
+- Zu Bild 'Professor Susann Schweiger is Director of the Institute of Human Genetics and Coordinator at the Mainz-based Center for Rare Diseases.
 (Foto: Peter Pulkowski)'

 Her daughter would like to become a doctor too, but definitely not the same kind of doctor as her mother.
 "She wants to be a surgeon.
 She says that will enable her to help people quickly and immediately by operating," says Professor Susann Schweiger.
 "It is often the case that for us it becomes a real challenge simply making a diagnosis.
 Finding a suitable treatment requires a lot of perseverance and good links to basic research.”

 Schweiger is the Coordinator of the Center for Rare Diseases of the Nervous System, founded in late 2015 at the University Medical Center of Johannes Gutenberg University Mainz (JGU).
 Her work there is in an extremely perplexing field.
 "There are many diseases that we can't really do much about as we don't understand them yet."
 This is particularly true of diseases classified as 'rare'.
 "There is always a complex procedure involved before we find we can understand a disease."
 Diagnoses must be made and the course of the disease needs to be studied.
 "The trouble is that when it comes to some diseases, there are only three or four identified cases.
 With so few patients, it is incredibly difficult to undercover what exactly is going on, let alone develop a treatment."